All Night Long: Mike Forney & Telstar

 “People have asked me why I chose to play ‘Telstar.’
 The answer isn’t complicated.
 The record had just been released and it was starting to get significant airplay.
 I thought it was a unique instrumental and it would be the perfect vehicle to pull the ‘lock-in’ stunt that I had in mind.
 Being a new release, the record was fresh enough to withstand continuous airplay.
 On the other hand, it was just irritating and grating enough to drive management (and officialdom) nuts.
 I have to admit that after listening to it repeatedly that night, I decided to play ‘Telstar’ very sparingly thereafter.

 “The ‘lock-in’ was an off the wall idea of mine.
 I proposed it to program director Gary Bruno.
 One of us, not sure if it was Gary or me, told Jim Tincker (excellent GM and nice guy) about the plan.
-Only Gary and Tincker had advance warning of the stunt.
-And even Tincker didn’t know exactly what it was I intended to do.
+Only Gary and, to a much lesser degree, Tincker had advance warning of the stunt.
+In retrospect, Tincker didn’t have a clue exactly what it was I intended to do.

 “That evening I played that damned record 43 times.
 I wanted listeners to think I might end up fired the next day.
 I encouraged listeners to call me.
 I said their calls were a way of showing support for what I was doing.
 Then I asked them to drive to the station in their cars.
 I hadn’t expected participation to be such that the cars would create a traffic hazard on the main road.